 Uh-oh!
 We don't have this lesson in the dialect.
-It has been replaced with the Eastern dialect.
+It has been replaced with the East dialect.

 Match written translations